abcxyzi/RadChar/README.md

 RadChar is a synthetic radar signal dataset designed to facilitate the development of multi-task learning models.
 Unlike existing datasets that only provide labels for classification tasks, RadChar provides labels that support both classification and regression tasks in radar signal recognition.
 This makes it the first multi-task labelled dataset of its kind released to help the research community to advance machine learning for radar signal characterisation.
 This dataset is released to the public under the MIT License.
 You can access the conference paper here: https://arxiv.org/abs/2306.13105

 > Huang, Zi, Akila Pemasiri, Simon Denman, Clinton Fookes, and Terrence Martin.
 "Multi-task Learning for Radar Signal Characterisation."
-In Proceedings of the 2023 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2023), held in Rhodes Island, Greece, 2023 (in review).
+In Proceedings of the 2023 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2023), held in Rhodes Island, Greece, 2023.

 ## Dataset Details